jobaile/agencybolt/README.md

 Open Terminal or Command Line

 ```
-# Pick the location of where this repository will be downloaded, for example purposes this will be on your desktop
+# Pick the location of where this repository will be downloaded - for example purposes this will be on your desktop

 $ cd Desktop